Vintage Military Watches

 Most of us know this war movie with celebrities such as Charles Bronson, Telly Savalas, and Donald Sutherland.
 Now we are no film critics, but wow what a bunch of men!
 This movie is a reference to the nickname of this military watch.

 Towards the end of World War II, the British army commissioned 12 (actually 13) watch brands to make a watch for the British troops.
 These were Buren, Cyma, Eterna, Grana, Jaeger Lecoultre, Lemania, Longines, IWC, Omega, Record, Timor, and Vertex.
 Enicar was also asked, but it was never delivered.
 The watch must meet a number of conditions: Black dial, waterproof, subsecond, luminous hands/index, and plastic glass.

 So to speak, the watch brands went to work.
 There were 12 military watches on the market with some minor differences.
 The type of hands could differ or the material the case was made of.
 But all met the requirements of the British army.
 Because 12 brands made a watch, collectors say, Dirty Dozen, if you have the whole set.

 The one we show you here is from Timor.
-Mr Bernheim and Mr Luthy founded Timor in La Chaux-de-Fonds, nestled in the heart of the Jura mountains.
-Their aim was to provide fine Swiss watches, that where built to stand up to everyday life.
+Mr. Bernheim and Mr. Luthy founded Timor in La Chaux-de-Fonds, nestled in the heart of the Jura mountains.
+Their aim was to provide fine Swiss watches, that were built to stand up to everyday life.
 This Army WWW, Watches Wristlet Waterproof, has a beautiful patina.
 It shows that it has fought.
 It is wound by hand and is technically in order.
 This is a watch with a story where everyone could visualize something.

-The original engraving on the back cover is a personal number of the man who carried it.
+The original engraving on the back cover is the personal number of the man who carried it.
 It says something about where this person was stationed.
 A collector’s item.

 Availability: In stock